The Green Garmento: History

-Jennie Nigrosh created the reusable and eco-friendly Green Garmento to replace single-use plastic dry-cleaning bags and twist ties as an environmentally safer alternative single-use plastic and wire hangers used each year by the dry cleaning industry.
+Jennie Nigrosh created the reusable and eco-friendly Green Garmento to replace single-use plastic dry-cleaning bags and twist ties as an environmentally safer alternative to single-use plastic and wire hangers used each year by the dry cleaning industry.
 With the help of her husband, Rick Siegel, Nigrosh launched the company in 2008.

 Nigrosh's basis for launching The Green Garmento was to lower the global carbon footprint by supplying sustainable packaging to corporations and consumers and to eliminate the use of single-use plastic bags.
 The breathable garment bags, which are made of the same non-woven polypropylene material as most grocery shopping bags can be made from post industrial and post consumer materials that are recyclable.
 The company offers a take-back program for consumers and corporations unable to recycle their Garmento products.
 The company also has an opt-in donation to various charities and environmental causes.